 Are you comfortable with your child interacting with animals at the Eastern Ridge School?
 Will you be able to support these interactions in a positive manner?

 Academics: At Eastern Ridge, academics look a little different than what you might expect.
-You won’t find written assessments, homework or pressure to read or count or write.
+You won’t find worksheets, teacher imposed themes, or pressure to read or count or write.
 We believe it’s better for a child to learn to love to read at age seven than to be drilled on reading to get to mastery by age five.
 Our curriculum is emergent, which means it springs from the children’s interests.
-Teachers creatively support project work based on these expressed interests and along the way we incorporate math, science and language while also developing problem-solving and social skills.
+Teachers creatively support project work based on these expressed interests and along the way incorporate math, science and language while also developing problem-solving and social skills.

 Screen Time: Most families in our community are very conscious of their children’s media exposure and most children’s screen time is limited compared to the average in this country.
 In our experience, some children with prolonged exposure to TV or video games are less able to engage in imaginative play, sometimes find it harder to make social connections and often bring behaviors and language to school that we try to limit, such as potty talk, name calling and competitive play.